jojokarlin/wax-site/_exhibits/a.md

 permalink: /exhibits/a/
 ---

 Oh to understand how these images will appear!
-I worked my way through the template as I revisit all the drawings from the semster.
+I worked my way through the template as I revisited all the drawings from the semster.

-I was concerned that these essays will be impoverished because of the long swathes of time that stretched between windows on my computer trying to reconcile filenames and image compressions and directories on directories.
+I was concerned that these essays would be impoverished because of the long swathes of time that stretched between windows on my computer trying to reconcile filenames and image compressions and directories on directories.

 Ideally, the liquid includes functions work seamlessly.
 In practice, you sometimes miss some things.